Digital Marketing

 CTR = (Clicks ÷ Impressions) × 100

 The formula is the easy part.
-The hard part is knowing whether 3% is good or bad — and that depends entirely on where you're advertising.
+The hard part is knowing whether 3% is good or terrible — and that depends entirely on where you're advertising and who you're targeting.

 CTR by Channel: What's Actually Good?

-Search has the highest CTRs because people are actively looking for something.
+Search ads have the highest CTRs because people are actively looking for something.
+Your ad appears at the exact moment of intent — that's why position matters so much.

 Social Media Ads

-What works: Video ads get 20-30% higher CTR than static images.
+Key insight: Video ads get 20–30% higher CTR than static images across all social platforms.

 Email Marketing